whitesource-ps/tools-python/README.md

     ```

 Besides this, another requirement is that every change should be made to fix or close an issue: https://guides.github.com/features/issues/
-If there is no issue for the changes that you want to make, create first an issue about it that describes what needs to be done, assign it to yourself, and then start working for closing it.
+If there is no issue for the changes that you want to make, first create an issue that describes what needs to be done, assign it to yourself, and then start working on closing it.

 # Dependencies